rwblokzijl/Msc-thesis-EuroToken/thesis.md

 of monetary policy at home is reduced.

-Using the gateway as an intermediary, EuroToken provides the option to integrate with other CBDCs in seceral ways.
+Using the gateway as an intermediary, EuroToken provides the option to integrate with other CBDCs in several ways.
 The first is by allowing transfers between the currencies without a counterparty.
-A gateway could run both EuroToken and DollarToken and transfer between them at an exchange rate that can be set by agreements between the two central banks.
+A gateway could run both EuroToken and a hypothetical DollarToken and transfer between them at an exchange rate that can be set by agreements between the two central banks.
 Effectively this allows for the coupling of currencies with an opt out at any time.

 ## Universal asset storage and granular monetary policy